 Table of Contents

-- Part 1: Liability Insurance
+First Part of Full Coverage: Liability Insurance

 Liability insurance covers damages you are at fault for and cause to another driver or their car.
 It is the only part of car insurance that you are required by law to carry.
 Within liability, the two main types of insurance are bodily injury (BI) and property damage (PD) liability insurance.
 Bodily injury deals with injuries you cause to the drivers themselves, while property damage is any damage you cause to another vehicle, or structure.
 Neither coverage is meant to protect you or your car; they are exclusively for other drivers to file a claim against your insurer.
 For example, if you got injured in an accident, and required surgery, you would have to file through the other driver's BI insurance to pay for the surgery rather than your own BI coverage.